fredericjs/aerotechapi/README.md

 ## Enabling TCP/IP-communication on the controller
 This package requires the controller to accept commands over TCP/IP.
 Therefore, the ASCII-Command-Interface must be enabled in the A3200 Configuration Manager.
 Navigate to your current confiuration file, then go to "System" -> "Communication" -> "ASCII".
 Ensure that the "CommandSetup" parameter is set to a value of 0x00010004, apply the changes and reset the controller.
-Standard port is set to 8000.

 ## Basic Example